|

 works, but they have never been published before in

+their entirety.
 It is thought that Wild did keep other diaries, but

 these have not come to light.